geodynamics/pylith/docs-sphinx/developer/contributing/rebuilding.md

 The configure options and checks are defined in `configure.ac` with additional macros in the `m4` directory.
 Note that the `m4` directory is a Git submodule corresponding to the `geodynamics/autoconf_cig` Git repository.

+### Updating your fork

+It is a good idea to keep your `main` branch and any other branches you use from the `geodynamics/pylith` repository up to date.
+See {ref}`sec-developer-merge-upstream` for how to merge updates from the upstream (`geodynamics/pylith`) repository.

 ### Makefiles

 The PyLith `configure` script uses automake to convert each `Makefile.am` file into a `Makefile`.